 ‘Look!’ dad hissed, pointing at a large branch protruding from the fir tree overlooking the garden.
 There sat Mr Fluff in the shade, tail dangling over the edge of the branch and twitching as he stared fixedly down at the Ginger Tom.
 He got into position, tail twitching even more furiously, as though making calculations.
 Then he pounced, front legs outstretched, claws out.
 The Ginger Tom was quick to react and the ensuing battle sprayed tufts of fur about the lawn and filled the air with caterwauls.
 Dad ran to fill a bucket of water to put a stop to it, but by that time the fight was over and Ginger Tom had been chased from the garden once again.

-The house was located at the entrance to a small lane, down which cars and the occasional tractor would trundle.
+The house was located at the entrance to a small lane, down which cars and the occasional tractor would hurtle at speed.
 We would walk the dogs there and Mr Fluff would follow.
 Unfortunately, he had a bad habit of stopping and sitting right in the middle of the lane.

 One day, dad went out the front gate and saw him sitting there.